uranusjr/snafu/README.rst

 CPython’s standard Windows build, unlike on UNIX-like systems, does not provide the “altinstall” option.
-This means every Python distribution on Windows only has one Python executable called ``python.exe``, without version names such as ``python3.6.exe``.
+This means every Python distribution on Windows only has one Python executable called ``python.exe``, not versioned names such as ``python3.6.exe``.

 Adding Python to PATH stops being a good idea the moment you need a *second*